arenaxr/arena-py/docs/beginner.md

 ```python
 arena = Arena()
 ```
-You can also pass host, realm, and scene as arguments, if you don't want to use enviornmental variables:
+You can also pass host, realm, and scene as arguments, if you don't want to use enviornmental variables.
+These *must* be keyword arguments:
 ```python
 arena = Arena(host=[host], realm=[realm], scene=[scene])
 ```